2020PB/police-brutality/all-locations.md

 * https://twitter.com/UR_Ninja/status/1266913490301792257

+### Protestor fleeing police jumps in stranger's car; driver pulls over; police beat fleeing protestor, then arrest him, the driver and a passerby filming |

+Two protestors run from police across an intersection.
+One jumps into a car's open passenger window.
+The driver pulls away before the other protestor can enter.
+The driver then pulls over to the side of the road shortly after.

-### Police drag cooperating man from car and punch him in the face
+Police drag the protestor from the car and beat him with batons.
+After he is arrested, a police officer punches him in the face.

-A black SUV stops while at least a dozen police on bicycles pull up to it.
-The police open the vehicle's front doors.
-The passenger is pulled to the ground and then cuffed by several officers.
-The driver is pushed against the side of the vehicle and cuffed.
-As both are led to an area behind the vehicle, one officer yells inches away from the passenger's face, then punches him in the face.
-After the passenger is led away, the same officer walks back up to the passenger, grabs his shirt, and yells at him at close distance.
+Police additionally arrest the driver and passerby filming the scene.

-tags: arrest, shove, push, threaten, punch
+tags: arrest, shove, push, threaten, punch, baton, beat, vehicle

 id: pa-philadelphia-2

 **Links**

 * https://youtu.be/QDcCFN_LQPA
+* [driver arrested at 0:40; passerby arrested at 0:47; protester punched (1:40)[https://twitter.com/greg_doucette/status/1269303637060325377]

 ### Philadelphia cops beat man and forcefully put his fingers on their baton. | May 31st